mdumke/adventadventure/planning.md

 - [ ] create a PWA
 - [ ] load different images depending on resolution
 - [ ] estimate network connection speed
-- [ ] find a more appropriate font
 - [ ] HTTP 2
 - [ ] strategy for contact / copyright / cookies
 - [ ] fade master gain on cancel